keyvank/tsp/src/1-compute.md

     circuit.add_component(NTransistor(a_not, inter4, out))
 ```

-An `Xor` gate is another incredibly useful gate which comes handy when building circuits that can perform numerical additions.
-The Xor gate outputs 1 only when the inputs inequal, and outputs 0 when they are equal.
-Xor gates can be built out of AND/OR/NOT gates: \\(Xor(x,y) = Or(And(x, Not(y)), And(Not(x), y))\\), but since Xors are going to be pretty common in our future circuits, it makes more sense to provide a transistor-level implementation of them, this way, they will take less transistors!

-Sometimes we just need to connect two different wires with each other, instead of creating a new primitive component for that purpose, we may just use two consecutive Nots, it'll act like a simple jumper!
+Sometimes, we simply need to connect two different wires.
+Instead of creating a new primitive component for that purpose, we can use two consecutive NOT gates.
+This will act like a simple jumper!
 We'll call this gate a `Forward` gate:

 ```python=
 def Forward(circuit, inp, out):